cloudfoundry/routing-api/README.md

 }]
 ```

-To update a Router Group:
+To update a Router Group's `reservable_ports` field with a new port range:
 ```sh
 curl -vvv -H "Authorization: bearer [token with uaa routing.router_groups.write scope]" http://127.0.0.1:8080/routing/v1/router_groups/f7392031-a488-4890-8835-c4a038a3bded -X PUT -d '{"reservable_ports":"9000-10000"}'